purelb/documentation/content/_index.md

 * **Routing.**
 All non-local addresses are added to a virtual interface for distribution by routing software or CNI unlocking full routing functionality.

+* **Egress Controller**
+Ensure that the same address is used for packets that are originated in the cluster where an external address has been allocated to a service.

 * **Service Groups.**
 Configurable policy, address & network configuration & load balancer behavior.